mr-ravin/lambda_psi_neuron_field_experiment/README.md

 | `aptx_field_relu` | APTx Neuron → Lambda-Psi → ReLU |
 | `aptx_relu_field` | APTx Neuron → ReLU → Lambda-Psi |

-By default, the selected ordering is applied to the three hidden blocks and the output head remains the corresponding base-neuron layer.
+At the CLI default, without `--field-on-output`, the selected ordering is applied to the three hidden blocks and the output head remains the corresponding base-neuron layer.
+The paper's primary experiment enables `--field-on-output`.

 The `--field-on-output` flag changes the architecture for field-enabled variants by applying an additional Lambda-Psi field after the output neuron.
 Lambda-Psi is already applied to all three hidden layers in these variants; with this flag enabled, the field is therefore present in all three hidden layers and the output layer.